Stee-T/NARMAX/Examples/1_Linear_in_the_Parameters/README.md

 ## 1. Imports
 The main dependency is PyTorch which is used to do matrix operations on the GPU.
 Make sure that CUDA or MPS (M1/M2 Macs) is installed and that your PyTorch installation recognizes it.
 The library will issue a warning if no GPU is usable, as the fitting will be much slower.

-A list of dependencies is available on [the main git page](https://github.com/Stee-T/rFOrLSR/tree/main).
+A list of dependencies is available on [the main git page](https://github.com/Stee-T/NARMAX/tree/main).
 We also tell matplotlib to use a dark background, because it's no longer the 90s and we don't like looking at the sun.
-The rFOrLSR.Test_Systems contains many systems to demonstrate the library.
+The NARMAX.Test_Systems contains many systems to demonstrate the library.
 In real word usage, the system is the system under investigation.

 ```python